Traumatic Brain Injuries Attorneys in Austin, Texas

 According to Johns Hopkins Medicine, the long-term effects of a brain injury often include:

 - Impaired mental functioning.
 The brain controls and regulates many critical cognitive processes, so a TBI can significantly affect a person’s mental functioning.
 Many people with brain injuries might suffer from memory loss and have trouble forming long-term or short-term memories.
 A person with a brain injury might have difficulty concentrating on complex tasks.
+Divine Fortune Megaways slot is a fun and exciting online slot game with the potential for big wins, especially if you manage to hit the Mega Jackpot.
+Its Greek mythology theme and engaging gameplay make it a popular choice among online gamblers.
 Other cognitive effects of a TBI may include difficulty writing or speaking, shortened attention span, and a loss of sense of space and time.

 - Impaired physical functioning.
 The human body relies on nerve signals from the brain to regulate and control most physical functions.
 A person who sustains a brain injury might have trouble with balance or coordination.
 TBIs can also result in partial or complete paralysis.
 Other physical effects of a brain injury may include changes in sensory perception, loss of bladder or bowel control, and sexual dysfunction.